rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

 3. Set the model, view, and projection matrices.
 4. Upload data to the uniform variables (such as matrices).
 5. Update OpenGL render settings.
-6. Draw the number of vertices in the goemetry object using the draw style of the material object.
+6. Draw each verticex in the goemetry object using the draw style of the material object.

 All these steps we already programmed into the `render` method of the `Mesh` class in the previous lesson.
 (See the final code snippet in [The Scene Graph](/software-engineering-lab/notes/scene_graph/#mesh).)